 Fast growing shade tree, grows to 30'-40' in 15-20 years, with large, rich golden leaves and May flowers of cream panicles.
 Can be coppiced for a shrubby form with huge leaves.
 Sunpart shade.

-CERCIDIPHYLLUM JAPONICUM KATSURA Hardy to Zone 5
+CERCIDIPHYLLUM JAPONICUM KATSURA

 An elegant Asian tree.
 Leaves are heart-shaped and emerge lime-green suffused with pink, turning a kaleidoscopic range of yellow, crimson, orange, pink and red in the fall.